 - 1/4 tsp salt

-- Oil, for frying
+- Oil for frying

 - Add flour and mix gently with spatula until combined and no lumps.

-- Swirl and spread a bit of oil to coat the surface.
+- Preheat ceramic non-stick griddle or large skillet on medium-high heat.
+Important for it to be hot, so oil sizzles when added.
+Swirl and spread a bit of oil to coat the surface.
 Using 1/3 cup measuring cup, spread batter in a circle shape.
 Cook for 3-4 minutes or until bubbles appear on top.

 - Flip and cook another minute or so.
 You will have to reduce heat as skillet heats up during cooking.
 Watch carefully.
 Repeat until run out of batter.

 - Serve hot with berries, maple syrup, yogurt, sour cream etc.